3.1 Ethical and Legal Issues in Entrepreneurship

 3.2 Corporate Social Responsibility and Social Entrepreneurship

 This section explored examples of entrepreneurship in which social responsibility plays a key role in the organization.
-Causes such as sustainability/environmental awareness are often important to an entrepreneur and his/her workforce.
+Causes such as sustainability/environmental awareness are often important to an entrepreneur and their workforce.
 Most startup businesses want to make money, and in fact, as this section demonstrates, it’s quite possible to make money and carry out a social responsibility goal simultaneously.
 Some social entrepreneurship companies go the extra mile and become certified B-corporations, as opposed to C-corps or S-corps, which are tax distinctions.
-If an entrepreneur elects to become a B-corporation, it means that it has satisfied an outside organization’s audit, proving that he/she truly acts in a socially responsible manner.
+If an entrepreneur elects to become a B-corporation, it means that it has satisfied an outside organization’s audit, proving that they truly act in a socially responsible manner.

 3.3 Developing a Workplace Culture of Ethical Excellence and Accountability

 This section of the chapter covers the area of employment.
 We explored how entrepreneurs can make their company one for which people want to work: where being ethical is a highly regarded trait.
 This type of approach to employment includes both ethical and legal considerations, such as no discrimination, fair pay, encouraging/rewarding ethical behavior, and creating an atmosphere of collegial teamwork.
 This approach to creating a socially responsible workplace requires a long-term commitment to being an ethical employer, which is not always easy.
 For example, it may mean, even though you are the boss or owner, admitting you made a mistake, accepting responsibility for it, and correcting it.
 You do not want to be the type of boss who can never say I got that wrong, and I’ll do better next time.